MahoneyContextProtocol/thermo-mcp-server/README.md

 # thermo-mcp-server
 A minimal, easy-to-run **Model Context Protocol (MCP)** server that exposes temperature-related tools and demonstrates how external processes (thermometers, IoT devices, scripts, etc.) can write data that an MCP-enabled client can consume.

-This project is intentionally small, readable, and designed as a foundation for building more advanced MCP tools.
+This project is intentionally small, readable, and built as a foundation for more advanced MCP tools.

 ---

-# 📦 Features
+## ⭐ Features

 ### ✔ Minimal FastMCP server
 Provides two MCP tools:

 - `get_latest_temperature()` — Read the latest temperature JSON file
 - `set_latest_temperature()` — Write a new temperature value into the JSON file

+---

 ### ✔ External writer script
-A CLI tool (`thermometer_listener.py`) simulates a thermometer sending readings to the MCP server by writing directly to the JSON file.
-This allows testing real-world workflows where hardware feeds MCP.
+`thermometer_listener.py` simulates a hardware thermometer by writing temperature data into the JSON file.
+This models how real-world devices or cron jobs feed data into MCP.

+---

 ### ✔ Notifier module
-A tiny utility (`notifier.py`) that writes human-readable messages to stderr.
-This can be extended to integrate with alerts, logs, or UI notifications.
+`notifier.py` outputs readable messages to stderr.
+You can extend this to integrate alerts, logs, webhooks, or push-notification systems.

+---

 ### ✔ Cursor IDE Compatible
-Includes optional configuration files for Cursor MCP clients.
+Includes **optional `.cursor/` configuration** so Cursor MCP clients automatically detect and load the server.

 ---

-# 🗂 Project Structure
+## 📂 Project Structure

 ```
 thermo-mcp-server/